betaflight/betaflight.com/docs/development/manufacturer/manufacturer-design-guidelines.md

   The DIAT-FURYF4OSD is a good example configuration for F405 boards, because it uses pins with timers that do not experience any conflicts.
 Motors are on port pins with associated timers and use neither TIM 1 nor N Channels.

   As an additional reference design, see the Fenix F405: https://oshwlab.com/jyesmith/fenix-f405

+#### 3.2.1.2 F7 Resource Selection

+F7 series MCUs provide greater flexibility in resource assignments and do not require hardware inverters in order to support inverted serial protocols.
+They also do not exhibit the SPI 1 DMA limitations of F4 processors.

+Bitbang DShot communcation protocol will always use Timer 1 and Timer 8 - Do NOT use these timers for any other functions.

+#### 3.2.1.3 G4 and H7 Resource Selection

+G4 and H7 series MCUs include a DMAMUX, which allows for flexible DMA stream allocation.
+Therefore, only timer conflicts between motor outputs and other outputs need to be avoided.

 ### 3.2.2 Select appropriate default UARTs to avoid hijacking USB DFU